Liquid carbon dioxide: Uses

-Uses of liquid carbon dioxide include the preservation of food, in fire extinguishers, and in commercial food processes.
+Liquid carbon dioxide is used for the preservation of food, in fire extinguishers, and in commercial food processes.
 For food preservation, liquid carbon dioxide is used to refrigerate, preserve, store, and soften.
 In a fire extinguisher, the CO_{2} is stored under pressure as a liquid to act as an anti-flammable.
 The liquid carbon dioxide not only reduces combustion by displacing oxygen, but also cools the burning surface to avoid further damage.
 Solvent extraction using compressed liquid CO_{2} can be used in industrial processes such as removing caffeine from coffee or improving the yield of olive oil production.

-Liquid carbon dioxide is being considered as a means of CO_{2} transportation for underground or subsea storage purposes.
+Liquid carbon dioxide is tested as a means of CO_{2} transportation for underground or subsea storage purposes.
 Due to its high density as a liquid, it is much more feasible to ship than as a gas.

-CO_{2} is also used in large-scale air-to-water heat pumps for district heating, replacing less-environmentally-friendly refrigerants.
+CO_{2} is also used in large-scale heat pumps for district heating, replacing less-environmentally-friendly refrigerants.
 The CO_{2} changes phases between liquid and gaseous in the process.